 4225.60a—Unfilled Customer Orders

 An unfilled customer order exists with other government accounts when an agency has not received an advance, since a valid obligation exists with the ordering account.
-If an agency accepts an order without an advance, which can only be the case with other government accounts, the agency does report the transaction as “accounts receivable – unfilled customer order”.
+If an agency accepts an order without an advance, which can only be the case with other government accounts, the agency reports the transaction as “accounts receivable – unfilled customer order”.
 However, the agency must not disburse fund balances into a negative position on the basis of this receivable.

 Unfilled customer orders do not exist for orders placed by the public, since agencies must receive advances with the orders for goods or services from the public.
 If an agency does receive an advance with the order for goods or services (as with the public), it reports the transaction through GTAS in the pre-closing unexpended balance via monthly transaction reporting.